 Thinking and problem solving

-- Four of the workshops will consist of practical sessions in which students will be required to formulate hypotheses about a key question relating to a core area of Cognitive Psychology (e.g., attention), evaluate an experimental design, test these hypotheses empirically, collect data, enter and analyse the relevant data, discuss the results and the implications of the findings and then receive guidance on how to present the findings in a research report.
+- These workshops will include practical sessions in which students will be required to formulate hypotheses about a key question relating to a core area of Cognitive Psychology (e.g., attention), evaluate an experimental design, test these hypotheses empirically, collect data, enter and analyse the relevant data, discuss the results and the implications of the findings and then receive guidance on how to present the findings in a research report.

 |Assessment type||Unit of assessment||Weighting|

 |Examination Online||ONLINE (OPEN BOOK) ESSAY EXAM WITHIN A 4HR WINDOW (1500 WORDS)||40|

 The assessment strategy is designed to provide students with the opportunity to demonstrate that:

 They can systematically describe key theoretical accounts of, attention, memory, creativity, problem solving and language.

 They can critically evaluate these theoretical perspectives and the empirical evidence that tests them.

 They are able to critically discuss the implications of key findings relating to attention, memory, creativity, problem solving and language.

 They posess the relevant skills and knowledge to be able to synthesise different perspectives to provide a broader understanding of attention, memory, creativity, problem solving and language.